HalasPavlo/battleship/README.md

 Few game rules:
 1. There is only 3 type of ships : carrier(5 cells), battleship(4 cells), submarine(3 cells).
 App is fully extendable so more types of ship can be added.
-2. First more is always assign to owner
+2. First move is always assign to owner
 3. When user hit last cell.
-He is a winner and we assign date of win and winner user in `games` table.'
+He is a winner, and we assign date of win and winner user in `games` table.

 If you have any issues with running application please contact me.
 I will help :)